peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         System.IO.Stream output,
         PeterO.Cbor.CBOREncodeOptions options);

-Writes an arbitrary object to a CBOR data stream.
+Writes an arbitrary object to a CBOR data stream, using the specified options for controlling how the object is encoded to CBOR data format.
+If the object is convertible to a CBOR map or a CBOR object that contains CBOR maps, the keys to those maps are written out to the data stream in an undefined order.
 Currently, the following objects are supported:

  * Lists of CBORObject.

  * Maps of CBORObject.
+The keys to the map are written out to the data stream in an undefined order.

  * Null.